-The Savanna was another matter.
+The Mazda Savanna was another matter.
 Even with the energy crisis, the Savanna/RX-3 had been a solid success, selling 285,887 units worldwide, and its racing exploits had given the coupe a strong performance image in Japan.
-Rather than sacrifice that recognition, Toyo Kogyo applied the Savanna name to Mazda’s new rotary-powered two-seat sports car, the Savanna RX-7, which debuted in Japan in March 1978.
-In other markets, the new car would be called simply RX-7.
+Rather than sacrifice that recognition, Toyo Kogyo applied the Savanna name to the company’s new rotary-powered two-seat sports car, the Mazda Savanna RX-7, which debuted in Japan in March 1978.
+In other markets, the new car would be called simply Mazda RX-7.

 Mazda would continue to develop rotary engine technology into the 21st century, adding catalytic converters, fuel injection, resonance supercharging, twin-scroll and sequential turbocharging, and even a hydrogen-fueled version.
-Mazda rotaries also saw considerable competition use, culminating in the remarkable four-rotor 787B that won Le Mans in 1991.
+Mazda rotary engines also saw considerable competition use, culminating in the remarkable four-rotor 787B that won Le Mans in 1991.